-Is your home nature, neighbor, and night sky friendly?
+Do you know if your home lighting is community and night sky friendly?
 Follow the steps below to find out.
-Most people will find that a few simple changes can lead to home lighting that is both beautiful and functional, without contributing excessive light pollution.
+Most people will find that a few simple changes can lead to lighting that is both beautiful and functional, without contributing to excessive light pollution.

 Four Steps to YOUR Dark Sky Friendly Home Certification

-After you’ve completed these four steps, and taken any action needed to improve your outdoor lighting, download and display a free Dark Sky Friendly Home (DSFH) certificate!
+After you’ve completed the steps below, and taken any action needed to improve your outdoor lighting, download and display a free Dark Sky Friendly Home certificate!

-Confirm that your fixtures are now dark sky friendly by recording the date that you took any necessary action.
+- Confirm that your luminaires are now dark sky friendly by recording the date that you took any necessary action.

 Five Principles For Responsible Outdoor Lighting – At Home!